straker/browser-driver-manager/README.md

 ## System Requirements

 Using the `version` or `which` commands do not require any bash built in commands.
-The `install` command requires the following support:
+The `install` bash command requires the following support:

 - `curl` or `wget` to download files
 - `dpkg` or `rpm` to extract browser applications
 - `apt` or `yum` to install browsers
-- `unzip` to install ChromeDriver
+- `unzip` to install ChromeDriver (if using the bash script directly)

-Additionally, `sudo` permissions are needed in order to install browsers and drivers.
+Additionally, `sudo` permissions are needed in order to install browsers.

 ## Commands and Options